iamalinguist/iamalinguist.github.io/_posts/2025-06-07-review-of-syntactic-paper.md

-## More on Lack of Grammatical Theory/Framework
+## B. More on Lack of Grammatical Theory/Framework
+---

 This paper does not clearly follow any of the major grammatical theories— at least not in a consistent or principled way.
 By grammatical theories, I mean theories like-  Traditional Grammar (TG), Structural Grammar (SG),  Transformational-Generative Grammar (TGG), Functional Grammar (FG), Dependency Grammar (DG), Lexical Functional Grammar (LFG), Head-Driven Phrase Structure Grammar (HPSG), Construction Grammar (CG) etc.